warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/chiado-testnet/join-chiado.md

 - The current `wardend` version: **v0.5.0**

 :::tip
 Chiado is our new and improved testnet.
 Please make sure to transition all your testing and development processes here.
-Note that on Chiado you should use a new denomination, `award`.
+Also note that on Chiado we've changed the denomination to `award`.
 :::

 ## Version history